Janet Lehman and The Birch Family: a Total Transformation

-Last year I joined the Empowering Parents 1-on-1 Coaching Team.
+Last year I joined the Empowering Parents parent coaching Team.
 This is the team of professionals who talk to parents one-on-one by phone about how to apply specific parenting tools to their family.

 One afternoon I received a call from a mother in California about her son with ADHD and Slow Processing Disorder.
 She and her partner had been using The Total Transformation Program and our coaching service for a while, but this was the first time I had spoken with her.
 In order to be helpful I needed her to give me a quick synopsis of why she bought the program—which I had the privilege of developing with my late husband, James Lehman—and how long she had been working with a coach, along with other pertinent information.